Executive Committee chart

 Franck Wintenberger, aged 50, holds an Executive MBA from the University of Chicago Booth School of Business and graduated from ESCEM School of Business and Management in Tours and Poitiers.

-Anne-Sophie DECAUX has been Technical Director - Head of the Industrial Performance & New Technologies Domain since 1 September, 2018.
+Anne-Sophie DECAUX has been Technical Director - Director of Industrial Assets since 1 September, 2018.

 A graduate of the Arts et Metiers Institute of Technology (ENSAM) in Paris, Anne-Sophie Decaux began her career as a project manager in gas engineering, then becomingan expert engineer working on underground storage surface installations at Gaz de France’s (GDF) Transport Department.
 After this, she joined GDF’s Research Department where she managed a group of researchers, before being appointed managing director of the Paris distribution network at GRDF, French gas distribution network.